-On April 10, 2012, Galane completed the acquisition (the "NLE Acquisition") of all of the issued and outstanding shares of Northern Lights Exploration Pty. ("NLE"), a Botswana company with the rights to several prospecting licenses in the Tati Greenstone Belt in Botswana located near to the Mupane Property (the "NLE Properties").
+On April 10, 2012, Galane completed the acquisition (the "NLE Acquisition") of all of the issued and outstanding shares of Northern Lights Exploration Pty. ("NLE"), a Botswana company with the rights to several prospecting licences in the Tati Greenstone Belt in Botswana located near to the Mupane Property (the "NLE Properties").
 For additional information regarding the NLE Properties, see below under "Description of the Business - Exploration".

-Pursuant to a share purchase agreement dated July 27, 2011, as amended (the "NLE Share Purchase Agreement"), as consideration for the NLE Acquisition, Galane issued to the shareholders of NLE, on a pro rata basis, an aggregate of 3,125,000 Common Shares and promissory notes with an aggregate principal amount of \$400,000, bearing interest at a rate of 6% per annum.
+Pursuant to a share purchase agreement dated July 27, 2011, as amended (the "NLE Agreement"), as consideration for the NLE Acquisition, Galane issued to the shareholders of NLE, on a pro rata basis, an aggregate of 3,125,000 Common Shares and promissory notes with an aggregate principal amount of \$400,000, bearing interest at a rate of 6% per annum.
+The final payment of principal and accrued interest on the promissory notes was completed on October 10, 2012.

-The Corporation is also obligated to issue up to 8,750,000 additional Common Shares (the "NLE Contingent Shares") to the shareholders of NLE, on a pro rata basis, if by July 27, 2018, exploration work within the NLE Properties confirms a National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") compliant measured mineral resource containing the minimum ounces of gold set forth below, or the number of ounces of contained gold that is mined within the NLE Properties exceeds the ounces of gold set forth below (or any combination thereof without duplication):
+The Corporation is also obligated to issue up to 8,750,000 additional Common Shares (the "NLE Contingent Shares") to the shareholders of NLE, on a pro rata basis, if by July 27, 2018, exploration work within the NLE Properties confirms a National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") compliant measured or indicated mineral resource containing the minimum ounces of gold set forth below, or the number of ounces of contained gold that is mined within the NLE Properties exceeds the ounces of gold set forth below (or any combination thereof without duplication):

 Aggregate Number of NLE Contingent Shares Ounces of Gold (Resource or Contained Gold Mined)

 1,375,000 100,000

 3,125,000 250,000

 6,250,000 500,000

 8,750,000 1,000,000

+1